Make an investment that will last for generations.

 The Greening Israel Project is managed by HaYovel, a United States non-profit organization.

 We’re not the only organization planting trees in Israel, but we do have a good bit of experience under our belt.
-We have been helping Jewish farmers in Israel for the past 18 years and have hosted over 3,000 volunteers from 30 different countries to plant, harvest, and work on farms in Israel.
-We have an on-site base of operations in Samaria and our team of dedicated volunteers will be the ones planting and caring for your tree.
+We have been helping Jewish farmers in Israel for the past 21 years and have hosted thousands of volunteers from over 30 different countries to plant, harvest, and work on farms in Israel.
+We have an on-site base of operations in Samaria and our team of dedicated volunteers work with nurseries and trusted local partnerships to plant and care for new plots of trees.

 0 years